This is our unique Signature Tour

 Continue driving through the forest and out of Murchison Falls National Park to Ziwa Rhino Sanctuary near Masindi where you will stay the night.

 Spend the morning in Ziwa Rhino Sanctuary, either tracking Rhinos with a Ranger Guide or on a boat trip.

 Rhinos became extinct in Uganda in the 1980s due to poaching and civil war.
 Starting with six imported White Rhinos in 2005, Ziwa is running a very successful breeding programme with a view to being able to release rhinos back into Murchison Falls National Park.
 They roam wild within the sanctuary, but are closely monitored and safeguarded.
 There are now about twenty two rhinos.

 In the afternoon, you will be driven back to Entebbe through Kampala.
 There will be an opportunity to visit one of the craft markets for last minute souvenir shopping.

 As you leave the Heart of Africa, you will take with you a rich variety of life-changing memories, much better than any souvenirs you may have bought.
 The problem will be to pick out a highlight and find enough people to share all your memories with!

-7% discount per person if four or more are travelling together
+From $2,282 per person with a 7% discount if four or more are travelling together

 - ground transport in a comfortable four wheel drive (4WD) safari vehicle